12 Bear Safety Tips • How To Hike In Bear Country

 This is how the vast majority of bear interactions will occur.
 It’s an incredible encounter with a bear and extraordinary to see the animal in its natural habitat.
 However, distance should be maintained.
 It’s easy to get caught up in the moment and want to approach the bear for a photograph.
 However, there have been multiple instances of photographers approaching a bear and being mauled or killed.

-If the bear doesn’t see you, it’s best to remain out of sight and downwind.
-You should detour as far as possible around the bear.
+If the bear doesn’t see you, remaining out of sight and downwind is best.
+You should detour around the bear as far as possible.
 A detour may involve leaving the trail as bears are often seen on the trail as it’s an easy path.
 If a bear is blocking your exit from an area, keep a considerable distance and make yourself known to the bear by yelling or moving upwind to allow the bear to catch your scent.

 If a bear spots you, it may stand up on two legs.
 This is not aggressive behavior.
 The animal is likely using the higher stance to gain information, do not panic.
-It is never good to run away or move quickly away from a bear.
+Running away or moving quickly from a bear is never good.
 Make your intentions clear and move away slowly and straightforwardly.
 It’s important that you always leave the bear an escape route.

 Startled Bear